GregoryBWilson/UFOs/README.md

 #### 2.3.2 The `updateFilters()` Function

-The `updateFilters()` function saves the element, value, and the id of the filter that was changed. **(20 pt)**

-✓The updateFilters() function saves the element, value, and the id of the filter that was changed.
+The "id" that is returned to the updateFilters function is save and used to complete the select statement that reads the value that was entered by the user and creates the "currentFilters".

 ```javascript
 let text1 = "#";